straux/crux/docs/example/3df/README.md

 # Crux 3DF Spike

+*Broken for now.
+Move to module system in progress.*

 This is currently out of date and pokes around with the internals of Crux, but is still somewhat working.